 Re-christened The Fifth Dimension, and with new “mod” outfits, the group released I’ll Be Lovin’ You Forever in 1966.
 Their 1967 follow-up single, Go Where You Wanna Go, went Top 20 in the US Charts.

 Up, Up & Away was released in February 1967, along with an album of the same name.
-The single entered the Top 10 and stayed on the Top 40 for 10 weeks.
+The single entered the Top 10 and stayed in the Top 40 for ten weeks.